-1.1 Our approach
+1.3 Our approach

-Our algorithm translates both source and target programs into a common representation, decision trees.
+Our algorithm translates both source and target programs into a common representation that we call decision trees.
 Decision trees where chosen because they model the space of possible values at a given branch of execution.
 Here are the decision trees for the source and target example program.